massalabs/massa-sc-tester/README.md

 `massa-sc-tester` is a minimal testing environment made to run massa smart contracts.
 This program provides a human-readable execution trace and ledger.

+## Corresponding massa node version

+`massa-sc-tester` currently mimics the behaviour of the `TEST.21.0` node.

 ## Execution config

 The default configuration located at `config/execution_config.yaml` contains a detailed example of what you can do with `massa-sc-tester`.
 The `json` format is also supported if you wish to integrate `massa-sc-tester` in another application but for human interaction the `yaml` format is recommended.